Kanawha-Valley-Homebrew-Club/kvhomebrew.club/src/events/2026/02/keeneland-spring-lager-clone-competition.md

 https://brilliantstream.com

 This competition will take place at our April Meeting.
 We have enough Avalon Malt for 10 brewers to compete.
 Sign ups will be first come first serve.
-Sign up link will be posted tomorrow at 7pm est for anyone interested in competing.
+Click the link below to sign up!